-Oudeschild is the home port of Texel’s fishing fleet, including about 30 cutters.
-Every Friday afternoon, the fishing boats enter the harbour one by one to sail out to sea again on Sunday evening.
+Oudeschild is the home port of Texel’s fishing fleet, including about 10 cutters.
+Every Thursday afternoon or Friday morning, the fishing boats enter the harbour, to sail out to sea again on Sunday evening.
 Fishing has been a major source of income on Texel for centuries.

 In the Netherlands, the Texel breed of sheep is known as ‘Texelaar’.
 It is extremely popular for its wool and quality meat.
 Every year in spring, thousands of lambs are born on Texel.